artyom-vetlugin/ClosetAssistant/VISION.md

 **Acceptance Criteria:**
 - Given I open **Add Item**, when I select/capture a photo, **then** the app automatically detects and suggests the primary color.
 - I can accept the detected color or manually select a different one from the dropdown.
+- I can toggle **Remove background** before saving; when enabled, the uploaded image is stored with the background removed (alpha PNG/WebP).
+When disabled, the original image is stored.
+- Preview and color detection are based on the original image (no background removal applied automatically during preview).
 - When I fill **Type, Color, Season**, **then** I can save the item.
 - If **Type/Color/Season** is missing, **then** the **Save** button is disabled and I see a short hint.
 - After save, I see a success toast and the new item appears in **My Wardrobe**.